Useful First Time Bali Tips For The Whole Family to Help you Navigate Bali From Arrival to Departure and Everything in Between.

-#01 – BEST TYPE OF BALI ACCOMMODATION
+#01 – BEST PLACES TO STAY IN BALI

 The second point I would highly recommend is to split your holiday into 2 locations.
 You will find that most of the activities you may want to engage in such as white water rafting, temple visits, cooking classes or visiting the monkey forest are all mainly located in Ubud.